 Your prayers are requested

-for members and friends of the parish who are sick, sorrowful, or in any kind of trouble, including Mary Beth Jipping, Nelson, Michele currently in ICU, Anthony Uva, Hannelore, Jerry Bedard, Alvin Edwards, Kathy Gamin.
+for members and friends of the parish who are sick, sorrowful, or in any kind of trouble, including Mary Beth Jipping, Nelson, Anthony Uva, Hannelore, Jerry Bedard, Kathy Ganim, the Gaynor family, Victoria, Jane Proctor and Virginia Reilly.

-for our diocese, including the people and ministries of St. John’s Church, Boonton, The Rev. Timothy P. Carr, Priest-in-Charge, and for our bishop, the Rt.
+for our diocese, including the people and ministries of Christ Church, Hackensack, Rev. Michael Gerhardt, Rector, and the Rt.
 Rev. Mark M. Beckwith, as he prepares to retire in the fall.
-We also pray for the candidates who have put forward their names for consideration as our next bishop.

 We commend to God’s never-failing care